‘Out Of Space’ 30th Anniversary!

 VIDEO

-The ‘Out Of Space’ video was directed by Russel Curtis, who later worked with such industry giants as Honda, John Lewis, Coca-Cola, Audi, Samsung and loads of others.
+The ‘Out of Space’ video was directed by Russell Curtis, who would later go on to work with major global brands including Honda, John Lewis, Coca-Cola, Audi, Samsung, and many more.

 REMIXES

-In addition to the title track, the ‘Out Of Space’ single also contained Howlett’s remix of the main tune called Techno Underworld Remix, plus the Uplifting Vibes Mix of ‘Ruff In The Jungle Bizness’ and also the live version of ‘Music Reach’.
+In addition to the title track, the ‘Out of Space’ single also featured Howlett’s own Techno Underworld Remix, the Uplifting Vibes Mix of ‘Ruff in the Jungle Bizness’, and a live version of ‘Music Reach’.

-However, the US version of the single was slightly different from the European one.
-Especially for the American edition, 2 remixes were made by Chicago house producers Mark Picchiotti and Teri Bristol.
-Essentially, both Millenium and Celestial Bodies mixes were slightly different arrangements of the same mix.
-According to rumors, Liam was not happy with them, but anyway these versions were the only official guest remixes of ‘Out Of Space’ for many years.
-Only 13 years later, ‘Out Of Space’ will be officially remixed by guest producers again.
+However, the US version of the single differed slightly from its European counterpart.
+For the American release, two remixes were created by Chicago house producers Mark Picchiotti and Teri Bristol.
+The Millennium Mix and Celestial Bodies Mix were essentially two variations of the same arrangement.
+According to rumours, Liam wasn’t happy with the results — but nevertheless, these remained the only officially released guest remixes of ‘Out of Space’ for many years.
+It wasn’t until 13 years later that the track would be remixed again by guest producers.

 • Audio Bullys Remix